muchafel/deathPenalty_substance/README.md

 # Death Penalty SubStance Dataset

-This repository is the home of the Death Penalty SubStance dataset -- A dataset of YouTube anonymized comments annoated with stance on death penalty and towrds two sets of targets.
+This repository is the home of the Death Penalty SubStance dataset -- A dataset of YouTube comments annoated with stance on death penalty and towrds two sets of targets.

 __Background__